cloudxabide/aws-cfn-vpc-ha/README.md

 # aws-cloudformation

-Deploy an application (hexGL - JavaScript) in AWS Cloud - This will be an iterative exercise of different Architectures (listed below) using CloudFormation.
+## Overview
+This repository will review a number of different approaches and architectures.

 ## Architectures (overview)
-single AZ and subnet
+### single AZ and subnet
+Deploy an application (hexGL - JavaScript) in AWS Cloud - using a single AZ and subnet.
-multi-AZ (one public, two private subnet)
+### multi-AZ (one public, two private subnet)

 ## References